PATIENTS | BECOME A PROVIDER | PROVIDER PORTAL | PROVIDER SEARCH | REIMBURSEMENT

 Extracorporeal Magnetic Transduction Therapy Explained

-What Is Extracorporeal Magnetotransduction Therapy (EMTT)?
+What Is EMTT (Extracorporeal Magnetotransduction Therapy)?

 Extracorporeal Magnetotransduction Therapy (EMTT) is a novel, non-invasive therapeutic approach that utilizes high-intensity electromagnetic fields to stimulate biological processes in musculoskeletal tissues.
 Operating at oscillation frequencies ranging from 100 to 300 kHz and magnetic field strengths up to 80 mT, EMTT is distinct from traditional electromagnetic therapies like Pulsed Electromagnetic Field (PEMF) therapy, which employs lower frequencies and field strengths.
 These enhanced physical parameters allow EMTT to achieve deeper tissue penetration and more pronounced biological effects.